folorunshoayomide/Northwind-SQL-Analysis/README.md

 1. Install PostgreSQL and pgAdmin 4
-2. Download the Northwind PostgreSQL-compatible database from [pthom/northwind_psql](https://github.com/pthom/northwind_psql)
+2. Download the Northwind PostgreSQL-compatible database from [pthom/northwind_psql](https://github.com/pthom/northwind_psql) or from the northwind_psql_master in the repository
-3. Create a new database called `northwind` in pgAdmin
+4. Create a new database called `northwind` in pgAdmin
-4. Restore or run the `northwind.sql` file to populate all tables
+5. Restore or run the `northwind.sql` file to populate all tables
-5. Open the `.sql` file from this repository in the pgAdmin Query Tool
+6. Open the `.sql` file from this repository in the pgAdmin Query Tool
-6. Run each section independently or run the full file at once
+7. Run each section independently or run the full file at once

 ---